 Also, this 120-day delay on starting a foreclosure applies in the case of a nonmonetary breach of the mortgage contract, like:

-In 2010, the federal government passed the Dodd-Frank Wall Street Reform and Consumer Protection Act, which gave the CFPB the authority to create new mortgage servicing rules.
+In 2010, the federal government passed the Dodd-Frank Wall Street Reform and Consumer Protection Act, which gave the Consumer Financial Protection Bureau (CFPB) the authority to create new mortgage servicing rules.
 The CFPB's final mortgage servicing rules were implemented under the Real Estate Settlement Procedures Act (RESPA), also known as Regulation X, and the Truth in Lending Act (TILA) known as Regulation Z.

 In a judicial foreclosure, the first filing is the earliest document the servicer files with a court, like a complaint, petition, order to docket, or notice of hearing.

 In a nonjudicial foreclosure, the first notice is the initial document a servicer records or publishes as part of the foreclosure process.

 If your state's foreclosure laws don't require a court filing, or a recorded or published document, as part of the foreclosure process, the first notice is the earliest document that establishes, sets, or schedules a date for a foreclosure sale.
-(To learn more, see How Soon Can Foreclosure Begin?)

-The 120-day foreclosure restriction also generally applies in the case of a non-payment related breach of the mortgage.
+The 120-day foreclosure restriction also generally applies in the case of a non-payment-related breach of the mortgage.